Our Scientific Director Dr. David Flavell explains about the life saving research work being funded by Leukaemia Busters.

 You can see that the two types of research are bound to overlap with translational research feeding off the discoveries of pure research.
 It might be many years or even decades between a discovery made in the laboratory from pure research before other scientists working on a whole variety of different diseases devise ways of utilizing this “new” knowledge for the practical benefit of patients.
 The good news here is that the time period between discovery and practical application is speeding up as modern research techniques, computers and the science known as informatics (meaning the storage and analysis of very large amounts of information) has developed in recent years That is why the sharing of new information is such an important vehicle in enabling us to make the advances that are so urgently needed.

 It is so important that we continue to pursue pure research on the understanding that the findings that arise are not always immediately obvious.
-At Leukaemia Busters we pursue both types of research in our quest for new and improved treatments for all patients with leukaemia and other blood cancers that includes lymphoma.
+At the Simon Flavell Leukaemia Research laboratory we pursue both types of research in our quest for new and improved treatments for all patients with leukaemia and other blood cancers that includes lymphoma.
 Of course we also borrow the research findings reported by other scientists and build on these in pursuit of our life saving objective.
 Most importantly our scientists always publish the results of our research in high quality international medical journals so that it is always available to other scientists and doctors in the international biomedical research community.
 By supporting us you are contributing directly to this process and helping us to forge ahead with progress that is set to benefit future generations.